nizhm/Translate-extension/README.md

 # Transl
-A broswer extension for traslating word and paragraph
+A browser extension for translating word and paragraph